cilium/tetragon/docs/content/en/docs/concepts/tracing-policy/k8s-filtering.md

 speaking, TracingPolicies define _what_ situations Tetragon should react to and _how_.
 The _what_ can be, for example, specific system calls with specific argument values.
 The _how_ defines what action the Tetragon agent should perform when the specified situation occurs.
-The most common action is generating an event, but there are others (e.g., returning an error without executing the function, or killing the corresponding process).
+The most common action is generating an event, but there are others (e.g., returning an error without executing the function or killing the corresponding process).

-Here we discuss how to apply tracing policies only on a subset of pods running on the system via the followings mechanisms:
+Here, we discuss how to apply tracing policies only on a subset of pods running on the system via the followings mechanisms:
 - namespaced policies
 - pod-label filters